Genusbiz/docs/developers/defining-an-app-model/services/calendars.md

 Calendars are shared read-only, but each shared item contains a link, so you can open your app and inspect or edit the Calendar item.

 The Calendar is connected to an Object Class in Genus Apps containing the calendar events.

+## URI path segments
+See [Common URI path segments](index.md#common-uri-path-segments) for more information about the common URI path segments.

+The URI for the Calendars service is `<common-path-segments>/webcal/<defined-path-segment>`, where _defined path segment_ is the path segment defined under path segment in the Calendar in Genus Studio.